 9- Use alternate mode of transport!
 Electric scooters, electric bikes, bicycles, if you live in a city a foldable bicycle is very useful as you can take it on other various modes of transport.
 Take the public transport to work, walk whenever possible.

 10- Use clean energy!
 We need to reduce our CO2 emission, so whenever possible replace fossil fuels, by a more renewable source of energy solar or wind power as they don’t produce CO2 or use biofuel.
 Get your electricity from a clean energy provider and hopefully we can get rid of our old power and nuclear plants.

 11- Air travel; The aviation sector currently accounts for about 2% of global emissions.
 On average flying from London to New York and back generates about 986 kg of CO2 per passenger.
 And a short flight from London to Rome carries a carbon footprint of 234 kg of CO2 per passenger.
-Just to put this into perspective this represent more than the average annual emission of CO2 per person, in 56 countries of the world.
+Just to put this into perspective this represents more than the average annual emission of CO2 per person, in 56 countries of the world.
 So if it’s for work or for pleasure flying is probably responsible for the largest part of your carbon footprint.
-So avoid flying and if at all possible, take the train, or even your car would significantly emit less greenhouse gases..
-If you must fly, then fly economy class, as business class is responsible for 3 times as many gas emissions than economy and first class is easily 7 times higher, fly nonstop as taking off and landing produce more emissions.
+So avoid flying and if at all possible, take the train, or even your car would significantly emit fewer greenhouse gases… If you must fly, then fly economy class, as business class is responsible for 3 times as many gas emissions than the economy one and first-class is easily 7 times higher, fly nonstop as taking off and landing produce more emissions.

 12- At Home!
 This is where all the little changes come into place.
 Your lighting for example, if you switch from incandescent to LED you reduce your energy consumption by a quarter and they last 25 times more..